logzly. Spice & Style Kitchen

 The size of your plates should match the size of your dining surface.
 A cramped table with large, deep plates can feel overwhelming, while a spacious island can handle a bold, oversized charger.
 As a rule of thumb, a dinner plate of 10‑11 inches works well for most standard tables.
 If you love serving family‑style dishes, add a few larger platters that share the same design language as your main set.

-Shape also matters.
+Shape matters, too.
 Round plates create a soft, inclusive vibe, while square or rectangular plates give a modern, structured feel.
-I once hosted a brunch with a mix of round and square plates – the result was a lively, slightly chaotic look that didn’t match the clean lines of my kitchen.
-Lesson learned: stick to one shape for a cohesive feel.
+I once hosted a brunch with a mix of round and square plates – the result was a lively, slightly chaotic look that clashed with the clean lines of my kitchen.
+Lesson learned: stick to one shape for a cohesive feel, unless you’re deliberately going for an eclectic vibe and you’ve balanced it elsewhere.

 Mix and Match Without Chaos